huskeypm/cellmigration/run/README.md

  done
 ```

-- execute
+- Execute
 ```
  sbatch faust_template.sh
 ```

+- Analysis:
-- jobs can be processed using batchProcess.py (from dir where files were run):
+-- jobs can be processed using batchProcess.py (from dir where files were run):
 ```
  python /home/pkekeneshuskey/source/cellmigration/batchProcess.py  -all
 ```